Professor Layton and the Curious Village: Gameplay

 An early puzzle in Professor Layton and the Curious Village.
 The puzzle is solved via input on the bottom screen, while the instructions are on the top.

 The Curious Village is an adventure-puzzle game.
-The player controls the movements of Professor Layton (voiced by Christopher Robin Miller) and his young assistant Luke (voiced by Lani Minella in US English and Maria Darling in UK English) around the village of St. Mystere to locate the "Golden Apple" and solve other mysteries that arise during their search.
+The player controls the movements of Professor Hershel Layton (voiced by Christopher Robin Miller) and his young assistant Luke (voiced by Lani Minella in US English and Maria Darling in UK English) around the village of St. Mystere to locate the "Golden Apple" and solve other mysteries that arise during their search.
 St. Mystere is divided into several sections, some of which are inaccessible until the story has advanced to a certain point or the player solves a certain number of puzzles.
 The player can talk to characters or investigate objects on screen by tapping them.
 Characters will also ask Layton and Luke to try to solve puzzles; there are also hidden puzzles that can be found by investigating certain objects.
 As the story progresses, if an unsolved puzzle can no longer be accessed (for example, if the person offering it has departed), it will reappear at Granny Riddleton's Puzzle Shack at the plaza, midway through the game.

 Puzzles include brain teasers, sliding puzzles, logic puzzles, and others.
 The player is presented with each puzzle and its value in "picarats", and is given an unlimited amount of time to solve it.
 Each puzzle has three hints available for it, but the player must spend one "hint coin" to see each hint.
 Hint coins are limited; the player starts with ten, and more can be found by examining suspicious objects around the village.
 Once the player feels they have the answer to a puzzle, depending on the puzzle, they might enter it by selecting an answer, drawing a circle around a specific area, or entering the answer by inputting letters or numbers into the DS's touchscreen.
 If the player is correct, the picarats are added to their total score, and they are sometimes rewarded with an item.
 If the player is incorrect, they can retry the puzzle indefinitely, though the first two times they are wrong, the value of the puzzle will decrease by approximately 10% each time (or more, in the case of multiple-choice puzzles).
 There are also puzzles in which the player must make a sequence of moves in order to reach some final state, and cannot submit an incorrect answer.
 A player can quit a puzzle at no cost and try another, though certain puzzles are mandatory to progress.
 Once a puzzle is completed, the player may retry it at any time via the game's menu.